Bo Yibo: Early life

+People's Republic of China

 After the Communists won the civil war in 1949, Bo worked as China's finance minister and chairman of the State Planning Commission.
+In 1956, the State Economic Commission was established under Bo in order to ease administrative burdens on the State Planning Commission.
+Bo served in a number of other similar positions, including vice premier (from 1957) under Zhou Enlai.

+During the early 1950s he was Mao's swimming partner.

 He promoted moderate economic policies until he lost Mao's favour in 1958.

-During the early 1950s he was Mao's swimming partner.
-Bo served in a number of similar positions, including vice premier (from 1957) under Zhou Enlai.
+In 1964, Bo and Li Fuchun traveled to southwest China to relay Mao's selection of Panzhihua as the base for steel industry development during China's Third Front construction.

 Bo Yibo was a member of the CCP Politburo from the 8th National Party Congress in 1956 to the beginning of the Cultural Revolution, and again during the leadership of Deng Xiaoping, from 1979 until the 12th National Party Congress in 1982, when most of the elders retired from formal government positions.